VIPune/CIS-Hack/Team Inferno/Team Inferno.md

 * video/ - contains the video of working of the whole project

 <h2>Steps to Install and Run the Project</h2>
-In order for the project to work, the website and the app have to work simulataneously.
+For the project to work, the website and the app have to work simultaneously.

 <h4>Website</h2>
 Link - https://nirvisha82.github.io/ModAR---Revolutionizing-the-way-of-teaching/Home.html